laurenforrest/starter-hugo-academic2/content/applicants/8. stats/index.md

 - The remaining proportion of applicants don't mention any specific research interests.
 People without specific research interests will not advance in my application review.

 **Full-time research experience.**
 Most competitive applicants have had 2-3+ years of {{< hl >}}full-time {{< /hl >}}research experience.
-Occasionally I have interviewed people wihout full-time research experience (i.e., still completing their undergraduate degree).
+Occasionally I have interviewed people still completing their undergraduate degree.
 When I've interviewed candidates still completing their undergraduate education, they had experiences that demonstrated truly exceptional and extraordinary tenacity and adaptability.

 **First-author publications.**
 Most competitive applicants have at least one first-author manuscript in the final stages of preparation or already in the publication process.
 Several of the candidates I've invited to interview have 2+ first-author manuscripts either published or in the works.
 Remember that I don't care about publications per se, but they are thus far the most common metric to determine someone's preparation for a PhD in a research-intensive environment.